fpgaminer/preserve/README.md

 of the backends.
 `cargo build --features "ceph gluster"`.
 Make sure you have `librados-dev` and `glusterfs-common` installed or these backends will fail to link properly.
+The vault key storage requires the `--features "vault"` flag to be built.

 ## Test
 ```